Meghwal: Synonyms

 The Meghwal community is known by various names, depending on location.
-Examples include Balai, Menghwar, Bhambhi ,meghwar, meghwanshi, Kamad, Rikhia.
+Examples include Balai, Menghwar.
+The community is also known by the neutral term Bhambhi as well as Dhed, considered derogatory.

 Origins

 They claim to have descended from Rishi Megh, a saint who had the power to bring rain from the clouds through his prayer.
 The word Meghwar is derived from the Sanskrit words megh, meaning clouds and rain, and war (Hindi: वार), meaning a group, son and child.
 (Sanskrit: वार:)